-In Stages 2 and 3, we use a standard format for examination papers in which there is a compulsory Section A, consisting of short, straightforward questions which cover the whole module, and a Section B, offering a choice of 2 out of 3 questions (10 credit modules), or 3 out of 4 questions (20 credit modules) These are longer questions and are designed to test a greater depth of understanding.
-Our external examiners have commented favourably on the merits of this structure.
+In Stages 2 and 3, we use a standard format for examination papers in which there is a Section A, consisting of short, straightforward questions which cover the whole module, and a Section B, with longer questions designed to test a greater depth of understanding.
 In Stage 1, we set a variety of short and medium length questions enabling the students to demonstrate their knowledge of the subject unconstrained by the need to answer complete long questions.